 When you have entered all your income(s) and expenditures, hit the green Calculate button.
 Then have a look at the warning messages that appear, as these will pick up if you have missed out anything very obvious.

 After that, look at the Summary of Monthly Income, expense and surplus and Personal Balance Sheet Summary sections that have appeared at the bottom of the calculator page.
 Do these look realistic?
 Focus on the Surplus (shortfall if negative) £ figure.
 If this says £560, it means that you have £560 left each month after paying any secured debts (basically mortgage and HP) and your living expenses.
 So you have £560 to pay off your credit cards – do you?
 If you are automatically paying off the minimums each month and these add up to £150, this suggests that you should have £410 ‘spare’ in your bank account at the end of the month – if this seems very wrong, then something is missing from your expenditure list…

 Things people often get wrong:

-- they miss off groceries completely, or put in what they spend each week, not working out what that adds up to in a month
+- miss off groceries completely, or put in what they spend each week, not working out what that adds up to in a month

-- they think about what they spend on food but forget all the other stuff they buy in a supermarket – toiletries, loo rolls, bleach, lightbulbs etc;
+- thinking about what they spend on food but not all the other stuff they buy in a supermarket – toiletries, loo rolls, bleach, lightbulbs etc;

-- they put petrol costs in but forget the other expenses of running a car.
+- put petrol costs in but forget the other expenses of running a car.
 (If you always get a couple of parking tickets each year, put them in too!);

 - put the value of their house in as 155, when it is 155,000;

-- they don’t put in child benefit or child tax credit.
+- don’t include child benefit or child tax credit.
 Even if you think you always use this money to pay for the children’s clothes and lunches at school, it’s better to put the income in and also to put the expenses in;